gigiigig/blog/tlp-step-by-step/implicits-resolution.md

-Another important aspect about implicits is that the resolution doesn't stop at the first level, we can have implicits that are generated taking implicit parameters themselves, and this can go on until the compiler find a stable implicit value,
+Another important aspect about implicits is that the resolution doesn't stop at the first level, we can have implicits that are generated taking implicit parameters themselves, and this can go on until the compiler finds a stable implicit value,
 this is a very good way to kill the compiler!

 ```